12. Verrou: a floating-point rounding errors checker

 • The binary rel estimator is -log2(maxi(|Xi-Xref|)/|Xref|)

-• all means the i samples take into account all the sample of previous rounding mode and all determinist computed rounding mode
+• all means the i samples take into account all the sample of previous rounding mode and all deterministic computed rounding mode

 The scripts run_script is similar to the one of verrou_dd_line command.
-This script is optional if the computation are already done (by exemple with a previous call to verrou_plot_stat or post_verrou_dd).
-The script extract_script has only one parameter (the repository of computation : the same parameter of run_script).
+This script is optional if the computation are already done (by example with a previous call to verrou_plot_stat or post_verrou_dd).
+The script extract_script has only one parameter (the repository of computation: the same parameter of run_script).
 It has to print the extracted value on the first line of the standard output.
-To study several output variables the command can be called several time the command with different extract_script .
+To study several output variables the command can be called several times the command with different extract_script.
 Thanks the cache repository (by default verrou.stat) the run commands won't be rerun.
+There is no guarantee in case of concurrent run of the command verrou_plot_stat and the run_script and extract_script should not be modify during a verrou_plot_stat call.

 Options